4W4I5/Semester-5-Notes/README.md

 # Notes Status
-`These notes were made for Semester 5 in the BS(CYS) course using Obsidian, feel free to create a pull request to add your own changes if needed to this repo or fork to have your own copy of the entire repo and make changes as needed`
+`These notes were made for Semester 5 in the BS(CYS) course using Obsidian, feel free to request changes or add your own notes here just let me know and ill add them (figuring out a way to allow everyone to make changes soon)

 ### Algo